 My time in the Himalayas is vividly remembered in Part 1 Shifters Alliance.
 Nepal is I feel, one of the most interesting places in the world with the most lovely people imaginable.

 My time in Egypt’s Sinai desert also helped me to write about a desert crossing in Part 2 Lost Lands.

 Now, I’m settled in Poland, located at the heart of Europe.
 A country at times lost and without borders, but with a people always proud of their heritage.
 It’s the home of the last remaining part of the Primeval Forest that once covered all of Europe.
-A forest where Bison still roam and wolves hunt free.
+A forest where Bison and Wolves still roam free.

 I count myself truly lucky to have traveled during the times that I did.
 I sometimes think, mine was the lucky generation.
-To have the opportunity to go cheaply, to far flung places, without fear (a Thai Pirate excepted).
-Then, to arrive on a deserted tropical beach, or to have an ancient Egyptian temple to yourself, it really felt like an adventure of discovery.
+Having the opportunity to go far and go cheap, to distance places, without fear (a Thai Pirate excepted).
+Then, to arrive on a deserted tropical beach, or to have an ancient Egyptian temple to yourself, it really was an adventure of discovery.

 Shaun Griffiths is the author of the Changing Times Young Adult Epic Fantasy series, along with numerous Short Stories.
 Both his debut and follow up novels reached the Best Seller charts on Amazon.
 He is a Self Published author whose work has recently been included in an Anthology published by An Alliance of Young Adult Authors (AAYAA)